 1. Pour the rice into a bowl.

-2. Add a splash of white vinegar (You don’t need a lot, just enough to coat the rice.
+2. Add a splash of white vinegar (You don’t need much, just enough to coat the rice.
 If you put too much, the rice will smell very vinegary even after it dries!)

 3. Add a drop of food colouring and mix well.
 If you want the colour to be more intense, add another drop of food colouring.
 You can play around with it until you are happy with the colour.

 4. Spread the coloured rice onto a baking tray, and let it dry.
-Once dry, break up the rice, and it is ready to be played.
-If you want to give it a fragrance, you can add cinnamon, other spices or fragrant herbs to the rice after it has dried.
+Once dry, break up the rice, and it is ready to be played with.
+If you want to give it a fragrance, add cinnamon, other spices or fragrant herbs to the rice after it has dried.

 3. Find the carrots number game